Ordering Donor Sperm

 2. Which Sperm Donor Type and Profile?

 The next step is to decide which sperm donor type and profile you want.
 If you are being treated at a clinic, special rules may apply, as some countries have a ban on treatment with certain types of sperm donors.
-In the US, you may use either Anonymous of Non-anonymous donors.
+In the US, you may use either ID Release of Non-ID Release donors.
 If the form of treatment is home insemination, you do not have to concern yourself with these regulations.